The Agile Chef - Cooking with SCRUM

 After the Scrum course I met my friend Tibor; we went to school together and we had the same sport coaches.
 He became a full-time athletics coach and I told him, “Your team should become agile for a better team chemistry and more fun and success!”

-He was very keen to learn more I thought how can I teach him the essentials of Scrum quickly.
-I thought the best way to learn, is to put it again into a different context, so no tech, no sports, but something we both can identify with.
+He was very keen to learn more.
+I was thinking how can I teach him the essentials of Scrum quickly?
+I thought the best way to learn is putting it again into a different context, so no tech, no sports, but something we both can identify and relate with.
 Cooking!
-That’s the way, cause we both like it.
+That’s the way, cause we both like cooking.

 I invited him and his wife to a Scrum cooking evening.
 Beforehand I prepared everything.
 I bought the ingredients for the meal, I created a backlog, I defined tasks (by using the steps of the recipe) and we used the kitchen window as a Scrum board with magnetic notes.
 I gave everyone a brief intro into Scrum and the upcoming processes.
 Then we defined the team roles and started directly to plan our first sprint.
 For this experiment I had to break some rules; I was Scrum Master and Product Owner at the same time.
-Afterwards, I thought I could have given the Scrum Master role to Tibor and so that he could directly have learned it by doing it hands-on.
+Afterwards, I thought I could have given the Scrum Master role to Tibor, so that he could directly have learned it by doing it hands-on.
 If you plan to cook using Scrum, give the role of the Scrum Master and Product Owner to two different people.
-In total we planned with 4 sprints with 45 minutes each for active cooking and 15 minutes in between for a break, a review, a retrospective and a new sprint planning.
+In total we planned with 4 sprints with 45 minutes each for active cooking and 15 minutes inbetween for breaks, reviews, retrospectives and sprint plannings.
 We decided to cook an Indian dish: Butter Chicken (Murgh Makhani).
 For each sprint we defined a sprint goal.
 Sprint 1 was mainly dedicated to prepare everything, like slicing, chopping the ingredients and mixing up the spices.
 Sprint 2 was dedicated to fry the chicken and making the sauce.
 In Sprint 3 we planned to cook the rice and the sauce until it is ready.
 In Sprint 4 we set the table and enjoyed the meal.
 Each sprint was garnished with little side tasks and some gamification, like mixing a cocktail or drinking a beer.

 Cooking with Scrum